publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/ptA/spt2/m__us_usc_t20_s6337.md

             (A) __In general__

-            Except as provided in subparagraph (B), funds appropriated pursuant to subsection (f) of this section shall be allotted to each State based upon the number of children counted under [section 6333(c) of this title][/us/usc/t20/s6333/c] in such State multiplied by the product of—
+            Except as provided in subparagraph (B), funds made available for any fiscal year to carry out this section shall be allotted to each State based upon the number of children counted under [section 6333(c) of this title][/us/usc/t20/s6333/c] in such State multiplied by the product of—

                 (i) the amount in [section 6333(a)(1)(B) of this title][/us/usc/t20/s6333/a/1/B] for all States other than the Commonwealth of Puerto Rico, except that the amount determined under that subparagraph shall not be less that 34 percent or more than 46 percent of the average per pupil expenditure in the United States, and the amount in [section 6333(a)(4) of this title][/us/usc/t20/s6333/a/4] for the Commonwealth of Puerto Rico, except that the amount in [section 6333(a)(4)(A)(ii) of this title][/us/usc/t20/s6333/a/4/A/ii] shall be 34 percent of the average per pupil expenditure in the United States; multiplied by